Andrew-Cardoso/nodejs-concepts/README.md

 -   Scalability
 -   Giant ecosystem
 -   Cutting-edge applications
--   Build backend and frontend learning just one language
+-   Fullstack applications with just one language

 ## Which cases we **shouldn't** use Node?